- Location: Massachusetts

 For more information on renewing your MA license, please see our Massachusetts Renewing Your License page.

-The Massachusetts Rider Education Program (MREP) oversees 10 schools (21 locations) offering Motorcycle Safety Foundation (MSF)-approved courses.
+The Massachusetts Rider Education Program (MREP) oversees schools around Massachusetts offering Motorcycle Safety Foundation (MSF)-approved courses.
 The RMV offers a full list of schools that provide the MSF-approved Basic Rider and Experienced Rider Education courses.

 Any driver under 18 years old is legally required to complete the MREP prior to applying for a Class M license or endorsement.